exonum/exonum-doc/src/advanced/supervisor.md

 - Validation of a configuration
 - Application of a configuration

-Here, configuration is defined as a sequence of bytes; its inerpretation is the responsibility of the service.
+Here, configuration is defined as a sequence of bytes; its interpretation is the responsibility of the service.
 By convention, configuration should be serialized as a Protobuf message.